-So far we have briefly discussed only the major method developments in the past five years.
-The methods almost all consider only genotyped SNPs with precise genotypes (i.e. unable to handle imputed SNPs with probability attached genotypes) and thus applicable to individual GWAS data only.
+So far we have briefly discussed only the major methodological developments in the past five years.
+The methods almost all consider only genotyped SNPs with precise genotypes (i.e. they are unable to handle imputed SNPs with probability-attached genotypes at the genome-wide level) and thus are unable to support meta-analysis of multiple GWAS data based on imputation, which is a key future challenge to increase the power of detection of epistasis.
+Another challenge is to incorporate the sex chromosome currently ignored in epistasis studies[ref].
 Obviously, it is very difficult to recommend the ‘best’ applications without careful comparisons because of huge variation among them, including interaction definitions and null distributions53.
-Several attempts have been made to evaluate different methods previously55,56,88–92, suggesting community-wide efforts93 may be essential to fulfill the task.
-Furthermore, consensus significance thresholds and standards for replication and reporting have become fundamentally important to improve the overall quality of future epistasis studies including result sharing.
+Several attempts have been made to evaluate different methods55,56,88–92, suggesting community-wide efforts93 may be essential to fulfill the task.
+Furthermore, consensus significance thresholds for either genome-wide or focused searches and standards for replication and reporting have become fundamentally important to improve the overall quality of future epistasis studies including result sharing.
+As a general guidance, we reiterate the recommendation of the two step solution for a genome-wide search for epistasis, i.e. using approximate but fast interaction tests for initial screening and the full regression models to test for significance in either a disease or quantitative trait.

 Overview of empirical evidence for epistasis